alastairwyse/Cheatsheets/gRPC.md

 package ApplicationAccess.Hosting.Grpc.GeneratedCode.EventCache.V1;
 ```

-...then all the generated code is created once in its own dedicated namespace, and can be selectively imported into client code just as an non-gemnerated class library would be.
+...then all the generated code is created once in its own dedicated namespace, and can be selectively imported into client code just as any non-generated class library could.

 For the EventCache, I ended up with the following 4 projects/namespaces, which followed clean separation of concerns and avoided the issues discussed above...